cloudxabide/matrix.lab-OCP3/README.md

 ## Status
 Untested.
 I am currently making a TON of changes to make my lab Hyperconverged.
-Environment is currently being used to test OCP3.
+Environment is currently being used to test OCP3 and FIPS.

+fips1234!

 ## Overview
 My Homelab dedicated to deploying portoins of the Red Hat product portfolio and AWS integration.